Guangyu-Joshua-Feng/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 cd application
 west lf-build src/HelloWorld.lf -w "-t run"
 ```
-`HelloWorld.lf` sets the target property `platform: "Zephyr"` and `threading: false`.
+`HelloWorld.lf` sets the target property `platform: "Zephyr"` and `single-threaded: true`.
 This tells `lfc` to create a Zephyr-compatible CMake project.
 In the example above the custom `west` command `lf-build` is used to first invoke `lfc` and then `west build` on the resulting generated sources.

 # Nrf52 blinky
 In this example we will program a simple Blinky program onto an nrf52dk.
 This